 Much like achieving the perfect messy bun or mastering liquid eyeliner, figuring out your face shape sounds a lot easier than it actually is.
 And purchasing so many products (like sunglasses) or figuring out the best hairstyle for you (we've been there) is based on this elusive shape that isn't entirely simple to understand.
 If you've ever tried the trick of tracing your face in the mirror, only to be left staring at a squiggly blob that resembles a puddle or fluffy cloud more than any sort of recognizable shape, we feel you.

-To help you always pick the most flattering hairstyles for your face shape, we're sharing our tips on pinpointing exactly what your unique face shape even is.
+To help you always pick the most flattering hairstyles for your face shape, we reached out to sought-after hair professional Nate Rosenkranz for his expert advice.
+Plus, we're sharing our tips on pinpointing exactly what your unique face shape even is, whether heart-shaped or oval.
 Rest assured knowing this key bit of information will help you wield your makeup brushes and style your locks with that much more confidence.
 Pin the handy guide on figuring out face shapes, and then keep scrolling to find out your own.

 Celebs with your face shape: Sarah Hyland, Reese Witherspoon, Chloë Grace Moretz